kimnezhad/kimnezhad.github.io/_posts/2026-08-21-sentinel-1-preprocessing.md

 By addressing these issues before model training, the workflow provides a consistent, physically rigorous foundation for sea-ice classification and subsequent multi-sensor data fusion.

-**The core implementation is available on GitHub:https://github.com/kimnezhad/s1-sar-preprocessor
+**The core implementation is available in my GitHub repository:** [kimnezhad/s1-sar-preprocessor](https://github.com/kimnezhad/s1-sar-preprocessor)